AIdauv/Bacon/README.md

 # Bacon
-This is an engine task following TheCherno's Hazel game engine tutorial series.
+This is an engine task that follows TheCherno's Hazel game engine tutorial series.